3askaal/ui-kit/README.md

 ### Inline Styles

-Each component defined with Stylish has a `style` prop you can pass inline styling to.
+Each component has a `style` prop you can pass inline styling to.

 ```tsx
 <Button style={{ backgroundColor: 'secondary' }} />